mozillascience/studyGroup/lessons/NetworkX-minutes/README.md

 ~~~
 {: .language-python}

-To print all the connections:
+To print all the connections, or edges:
 ~~~
 print(G.edges)
 ~~~